RoryCrispin/toroCamAndroid/README.md

 		tv.setTypeface(tf);

-Give the back button a transisiton like so:
+Give the back button a transition like so:

 	@Override
 		public void onBackPressed(){
 			super.onBackPressed();
 			overridePendingTransition(R.anim.slide_out_left, R.anim.slide_out_right);
 		}
-And do the same for the ui back button, this should give you an actiity that matches the rest.
+And do the same for the ui back button, this should give you an activity that matches the rest.
 Also make sure to set the font color of your buttons to white instead of the default black, we've already changed the ui elements to the toroCam green color though.
-Next step is communicating with the Bluetoooth device.
+Next step is communicating with the Bluetooth device.

 Using Bluetooth
 ===============
-All the bluetooth code happens in the BlueComms class which functions as a service which the activities bind to.
+All the Bluetooth code happens in the BlueComms class which functions as a service which the activities bind to.
 If your activity needs to communicate with the toroCam board you'll need to bind the service like so:
 Declare this at the top of your activity:

 	BlueComms mServer;